-Making Another Shave Horse, and some products
+Making Another Shave Horse, and some other things

 Starting with a base, basically somewhere to sit and hang the other

 parts of the shave horse onto.
 As it's "lockdown" in April 2020, the best

 material I have for this consists of sections of 3" x 3" fence posts, screwed

 Text in bold highlights tools / words associated with green woodworking

 (I may add a popup image or text later, maybe much later).

 I've used the symbol " as a shorthand for inches, i.e. 3" = 3 inches.

 Splitting an ash log into quarters for the legs.
 It's about 8"